haxwithaxe/tofu-proxmox-molecule-delegate/README.md

 If you are using this with my [delegated Molecule scenario example](https://github.com/haxwithaxe/molecule-delegated-tofu-examplhttps://github.com/haxwithaxe/molecule-delegated-tofu-examplee) use the `example` branch of this repo.

 ## Variables
 - `node` - Your Proxmox node to run VMs on.
-I left the default to what I use internally.
 - `storage_pool` - The storage pool to stick the test VM dives on.
-I left the default to what I use internally.
 - `template_id` - The name of the VM template.
 - `distro` - The distro to label the VM with
 - `scenario` - The name of the Molecule scenario to label the VM with.